TanakaChingonzo/TanakaChingonzo.github.io/_posts/2019-06-06-conversation-audre_lorde-james_baldwin.md

 <strong>AL</strong>: Yes, exactly so.
 And I’m interested in seeing that we do not accept terms that will help us destroy each other.
 And I think one of the ways in which we destroy each other is by being programmed to knee-jerk on our differences.
 Knee-jerk on sex.
 Knee-jerk on sexuality…

 <strong>JB</strong>: I don’t quite know what to do about it, but I agree with you.
 And I understand exactly what you mean.
 You’re quite right.
 We get confused with genders – you know, what the western notion of woman is, which is not necessarily what a woman is at all.
 It’s certainly not the African notion of what a woman is.
 Or even the European notion of what a woman is.
-And there’s certainly not standard of masculinity in this country which anybody can respect.
-Part of the horror of being a Black American is being trapped into being an imitation of an imitation.
+And there’s certainly not standard of masculinity in this country which anybody can respect. <mark>Part of the horror of being a Black American is being trapped into being an imitation of an imitation.</mark>

 <strong>AL</strong>: I can’t tell you what I wished you would be doing.
 I can’t redefine masculinity.
 I can’t redefine Black masculinity certainly.
 I am in the business of redefining Black womanness.
 You are in the business of redefining Black masculinity.
 And I’m saying, ‘Hey, please go on doing it,’ because I don’t know how much longer I can hold this fort, and I really feel that Black women are holding it and we’re beginning to hold it in ways that are making this dialogue less possible.